yunshanlii/cse15l-lab-reports/lab1.md

    When used with a path to a file as an argument, the ls command will result in a "No such file or directory" error as the file does not contain any files or directories to list.

 ## **cat command**
-> The cat command-line command is used to
+> The cat command-line command stands for concatenate and can be used to concatenate the contents of multiple files and print the contents of a single file.
 1. no argument
    ```
-   [user@sahara ~/lecture1/messages]$ ls en-us
-   ls: cannot access 'en-us': No such file or directory
+   [user@sahara ~]$ cat
+   hello world!
+   hello world!
+   ^C
     ```
+   When used with no argument, the cat command will display the user input over and over until control-c is pressed to stop the cycle.

 3. path to a directory as an argument

-4. path to a file as an argument
+5. path to a file as an argument